AshutoshDas07/ABN_HackOffv3.0/Predicting_Trend/README.md

 * `webscraper.py` webscrapes chictopia.com for images and tags.
 * `csvDownload.py` actually downloads the scraped images which are fed into.
 * `preprocessing.py` to perform image preprocessing.
+Certain Image Processing algorithms are applied and images are preprocessed according to our needs.
 * Finally, `Trend_Prediction.ipynb` is run to actually train the model and test the model.

 ## Preprocessing the Web-Srcaped Images